 If you already have a MA plan with hearing aid benefits, consider making an appointment with their in-network audiologist to conduct a screening or exam to determine if you have hearing loss and whether or not it could be helped by hearing aids.

 Search for plans here.
-You will input your zip code to begin the search for Medicare plans that are offered in your area.
+Input your zip code to begin the search for Medicare plans that are offered in your area.

 - Select Medicare Advantage plans to find plans with hearing aid coverage.